clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - Richard logs meals in natural language
 - You calculate macros and track totals for the day
 - Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.
+- When calculating macros: DO NOT display macros for each item of a recipe separately.
-- Include: Vitamins yes/no?
+- Vitamins taken: yes/no?
-- Include: Bowel movement yes/no?
+- Bowel movement: yes/no?

 ---